project-imprimis/libprimis/doc/engine.md

 Textures which are not square are projected faithfully and there is no stretching of the shorter axis; this means that trim textures can be made skinny and narrow if desired to save space.

+### 2.3.4 Texture Slot Properties

+The V-commands are a set of texture modification commands that allow for textures to be flipped, rotated, scaled, tinted, and offset as necessary.

+The tex-commands are the corresponding commands for standard texture slots and have the same effect;

+#### `texangle <index>`, `vangle <index>` : fine texture rotation

+`angle` rotates the texture by a given angle; capable of rotating textures by arbitrary amounts through 360 degrees.
+If needed, this can be combined with `rotate` which works by a different mechanism (and is the only way to get flipped/transposed textures).

+#### `texcolor <R> <G> <B>`, `vcolor <R> <G> <B>`: texture tinting

+`color` changes the color of the texture evenly through the values of the three parameters passed to it. `color 1 1 1` is the identity operator (has no effect) and values above and below this will change the colors accordingly.
+As the combination of red, green, and blue is the standard basis for additive colors (like on a monitor), any color can be created by using the three channels appropriately.

+#### `texoffset <x> <y>`, `voffset <x> <y>`: translational texture offset

+`offset` offsets a texture by a given number of pixels; this means that higher resolution textures need larger offsets, and that for standard textures, fractional offsets are in powers of 2 (a 1024x texture needs to be offset by 512 to be shifted by half a texture).

+#### `texrotate <index>` `vrotate <index>`: coarse texture rotations/transforms

+`rotate` transforms a texture by the possible "simple" 2x2 matrix transforms, of which there are seven.

+* 1 rotate 90
+* 2 rotate 180
+* 3 rotate 270
+* 4 flip x
+* 5 flip y
+* 6 transpose
+* 7 flip and transpose

+Note that flipping and transposing are the same regardless of whether the flip is over the x or y axis.

+These transforms are basic means of getting new orientations for situations which do not require the more granular `vrotate` command and is the only way to flip/transpose textures.

+#### `texscale <scale>`, `vscale <scale>`: texture scaling

+`scale` changes the size of the texture linearly along its axes.
+As a result, a texture at `vscale 4` takes up four times the area as `vscale 2` while having linear dimensions twice as great.

+The identity setting for `scale` is `scale 1`; the default scale factor, perhaps not surprisingly, is unity.
+The engine does low for scales smaller than unity, which corresponds to downscaling the texture to increase its density.
+The limits for scaling correspond to powers of two; the minimum is 2^-3 (1/8) and the maximum is 2^3 (8).
+At these extremes, textures are either way overdetailed (1024 pixels per meter) or way underdetailed (16 pixels per meter).

+For most applications, it is recommended that the scaling be kept to powers of 2 such that the texture tiles in sync with the cube grid.
+Exceptions where other scales may be appropriate include instances where 3/2 scaling is desired for a 3 cube wide area or organic textures which are not intended to noticibly tile.